US Steel wins tax breaks from one of America's poorest cities

 But without the investment, "then the business is at risk, and then you put all the jobs at risk," Matthews said in an interview.

-U.S. Steel's 2018 profits shot up to US$1.12 billion, from US$387 million the previous year.
+US Steel's 2018 profits shot up to US$1.12 billion, from US$387 million the previous year.
 The tariff-driven windfall has allowed the company to spend US$300 million buying back its own stock.
-(GRAPHIC: https://tmsnrt.rs/2Hqle9h )

 That's in part because company's underlying weaknesses remain largely unaddressed: It has among the highest production costs in the world, according to data compiled by Goldman Sachs.
 Its revenue per employee pales in comparison with that of rival steelmaker Nucor Corp.
 And domestic steel prices, after rising with tariffs, are now drifting down amid rising supplies and slowing demand.